K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Experiment

 \subsection{Comparison between RTN and RTNH}

 We show the detection performance comparison between RTNH and RTN on Table \ref{tab:rtnh}.
-We can observe that RTNH has 9.43\% and 1.96\% higher performance in $AP_{3D}$ and $AP_{BEV}$, respectively, compared RTN.
-In particular, RTNH significantly surpasses RTN in terms of $AP_{3D}$, indicating the importance of height information available in the 4DRT for 3D object detection.
+We can observe that RTNH has 7.32\% and 7.72\% higher performance in $AP_{3D}$ and $AP_{BEV}$, respectively, compared to RTN.
+RTNH significantly surpasses RTN in terms of both $AP_{3D}$ and $AP_{BEV}$, indicating the importance of height information available in the 4DRT for 3D object detection.
 Furthermore, RTNH requires less GPU memory compared to RTN since it utilizes the memory-efficient sparse convolutions as mentioned in Section 3.4.